Raltegravir (By mouth)

-- Do not change or stop using this medicine without checking with your doctor.
+- Do not change the dose or stop using this medicine without checking first with your doctor.
 If you stop the medicine even for a short time, the virus may become harder to treat.
-Contact your doctor or pharmacist when your supply is running low so you do not run out.
+Contact your doctor or pharmacist for a refill when your supply of this medicine is running low so you do not run out.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the chewable tablets in the original package with the bottle tightly closed.
 Do not open the foil packet of powder for suspension until you are ready to use it.